Best Beach Chairs UK 2025

 Materials - Aluminium, polyester

-Cons - Uncomfortable when reclining or if tall
+Cons - Uncomfortable for reclining or tall people

 GCI Outdoors Sunshade beach chair